aloysius-pgast/crypto-exchanges-gateway/ui/public/help/portfolio.md

-Gives you an overview of your assets repartition across exchanges
+It will give you an overview of your assets repartition across all exchanges